Municipalities of South Africa: District and local municipalities

 The rest of the country, outside the metropolitan areas, is governed jointly by district and local municipalities.
 Each district (or category C) municipality is divided into a number of local (category B) municipalities.
 District municipalities have responsibility for broader matters such as integrated planning, infrastructure development, bulk supply of water and electricity, and public transport; while local municipalities have responsibility for all municipal functions not assigned to the district, and in particular local service delivery.
 As of 2016 there are 44 district municipalities divided into 205 local municipalities.

 Elections

-Municipalities are governed by municipal councils which are elected every five(5) years.
-The most recent nationwide election of municipal councils was held on 1 November 2021.
+Municipalities are governed by municipal councils which are elected every five years.
+The most recent nationwide municipal election was held on 1 November 2021.
+The next such election is set to be held during late 2026 or early 2027.

 The councils of metropolitan and local municipalities are elected by a system of mixed-member proportional representation.
 These municipalities are divided into wards, and each ward directly elects one councillor by first-past-the-post voting.
 An equal number of councillors are appointed from party lists so that the overall makeup of the council is proportional to the votes received by each party.

 In district municipalities, 60% of the councillors are appointed by the councils of their constituent local municipalities, while the remaining 40% are elected by party-list proportional representation.